-You will be given two days to take a chapter exam and three days to take the final exam.
-If you are unable to make a scheduled exam within days specified in the course outline, you will be allowed to make up the exam if you notify the instructor before the end of the scheduled exam period and have a legitimate reason for not being able to take the exam.
+If you are unable to make a scheduled exam, you will be allowed to make up the exam outside of class provided you notify the instructor prior to the exam and have a legitimate reason for the absence.
+All makeup exams must be taken in the Testing Center by appointment.